 Gas fireplaces are safer, cleaner, and lower maintenance than wood.
 Many homeowners opt to switch from a wood fireplace to gas.
-In the PNW, the price to install a gas fireplace unit, set up venting, run gas lines, and complete installation is usually $5500-$6500 as of July 2022.
+In the PNW, the price to install a gas fireplace unit, set up venting, run gas lines, and complete installation usually starts at $5500-$6500 as of July 2022.

 Rebuilding the Entire Fireplace

-Building a gas or wood fireplace from scratch typically costs $7,000-$10,000, depending on the design and fuel source.
+Building a gas or wood fireplace from scratch usually starts at $7,000-$10,000, depending on the design and fuel source.
 If you hire a separate interior designer or need to remove an existing prefab fireplace, the cost may be higher.

 However, if you are simply installing a new electric fireplace, your quote may be much lower.
-A new electric fireplace typically costs about $1200-$2000.
+A new electric fireplace usually starts at about $1200-$2000.

 How Can I Update My Fireplace Cheaply?